Protective & Peace Order Defense in Maryland

 Red Flag Laws

 The state of Maryland has enacted red flag laws, which aim to prevent any dangerous persons from possessing or purchasing firearms or other deadly weapons.
 The individuals that may request that an emergency order is passed that prevents an individual from accessing weapons include law enforcement, social workers, healthcare providers, and certain family members.
 If you have questions about Maryland’s red flag laws, contact our firm.

 Contact Decker, Tychostup & Friedman

-If you are accused of domestic violence or an act that would award someone a Peace Order, it is important to discuss your legal matter with an attorney.
-Not only will you face this civil case, you most likely will face a criminal case, depending on the matter.
+If you are accused of domestic violence, it is important to discuss your legal matter with an attorney.
+Not only will you face this civil case, you most likely will face a criminal case and a possible family law involving child custody, depending on the matter.
 Our firm’s criminal defense practice provides effective representation to clients in and around Baltimore, Maryland.
 Being convicted of a crime or issued a Protective/ Peace Order can have a devastating effect on your life.
 Contact our firm to discuss your legal situation.